ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Notebook Function]
 ### What do Jupyter Notebooks do?

-Keypoints: Notebooks may or may not be useful for researchers!
-But if they are, they could accelerate research or just improve a few processes to make life less tedious. :)
+- Notebooks may or may not be useful for researchers!
+- But if they are, they could accelerate research or just improve a few processes to make life less tedious. :)

 Note:
 - Objectives: Understand what notebooks are capable of.